Clay-6/Weather/README.md

 # Weather-Rs

-Simple command line application to fetch weather data from [`openweathermap.org`](https://openweathermap.org)'s api
+Simple command line application to fetch weather data from [`openweathermap.org`](https://openweathermap.org)'s API

 ## Usage

-1. [Install](#installation) the app with withever method you prefer.
+1. [Install](#installation) the app with whichever method you prefer.
 2. Set an environment variable for your API key.
 By default it will search for the name `WEATHER_API_KEY`.
 Alternatively, you can set the API key using the `--set-key <KEY>` option when running the program, where `<KEY>` is your API key.